hwanggu-corgi/hwanggu-log/update.md

     - [ ]: You must use synchronization function provided in `sync.c`
     - [ ]: You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

+1. Corgi add progress on exercse 13, CSC 369♥♥
+    - Corgi working on question 1 of 4, over♥♥
-1. Corgi add progress #41 on assignment 2, CSC 369♥♥
+2. [on hold] Corgi add progress #41 on assignment 2, CSC 369♥♥
     - Corgi working on adding code to `msg_queue_open` #8
         - Moe corgi working on gathering notes on `read and write` #12, over♥♥
             - Moe Corgi 이뚜 learning how to create read and write♥♥